ivanp7/cl-multiagent-system/README.md

 the current process).

-Messenger provides `(messenger-send messenger id msg)` operation, which takes recipient agent ID and message, and returns T or NIL in the case of success and fail, respectively.
+Messenger provides `(messenger-send messenger id msg)` operation, which takes recipient agent ID and message, and returns `t` or `nil` in the case of success and fail, respectively.
 For this to work, messenger requires three registries: `site-registry`, `agent-registry` and `sender-registry`.

 `site-registry` holds entries of the form `<agent ID>:<site>`, where `site` is